 We accept converters from all over the United States

 RRCats accepts converters from all over the United States, so you can be sure that we’ll be able to take your converter no matter where you’re located.
-Since the sale and shipping process is all done through text or email, there’s no need to worry about finding a local buyer.
+Since the sale and shipping process is done through text or email, there’s no need to worry about finding a local buyer.

-If that’s not good enough, we offer free shipping on all converters sold through our application.
+If that’s not enough, we offer free shipping on all converters sold through our application.
 You won’t have to pay a dime to ship your converter to us.

 As mentioned, we offer the industry’s highest prices for catalytic converters.
 We’re also very transparent about our pricing, so you’ll always know how much your converter is worth.
 The quote for your cat will be what you receive, with no hidden fees or charges.
+Get in touch with our team today to get a quote!

 We understand that you want your converter paid for as soon as possible.
 That’s why we offer two payment options: PayPal or check.
 And, if you choose PayPal, you’ll usually receive your money within 24 hours of RRCats receiving your converter.

-RRCats is a legitimate company
+RRCats is a Legitimate Company.

 The world of catalytic converters can be shady, but you don’t have to worry about that with RRCats.
 They’re a legitimate company that has been in business for years.
 They have tons of happy customers and online reviews that speak for themselves.

 They do not accept stolen parts or deal with any illegal activity.
-So, you can rest assured knowing that you’re working with a reputable company.
+So, you can rest assured knowing you’re working with a reputable company.
 They also try to recycle everything in an environmentally friendly way.

 RRCats is among the leading recyclers of catalytic converters in the United States, and we’re proud to partner with them.
 When you sell your converter through iScrap, you gain access to their decades of experience and knowledge.